mooinglemur/zsmkit/README.md

         .X = serial/parallel toggle
         .C = callback flag
 ```
 This function initializes ZSMKit's MIDI event handler and informs ZSMKit of the IO address of the MIDI device.
+If this function is never called after `zsm_init_engine`, MIDI events in ZSMs are ignored.

 MIDI events are encoded in ZSMs as EXTCMD expansion audio blocks with Chip ID 1 (MIDI 1).
 ZSMKit does not process events for Chip ID 2 (MIDI 2).

 If .A = 0, MIDI device output is disabled.

 If .X = 0, the MIDI device is a serial UART (16C550 compatible), in which case .A should always be a multiple of 8.
-If .X is nonzero, the MIDI device is a SAM2695 or similar with two adjacent memory-mapped registers.
+If .X is nonzero, the MIDI device is a SAM2695 or similar with a parallel interface, with two adjacent memory-mapped registers.

 If carry is set, all MIDI events are routed through the callback with event type $20.
 The callback will receive every byte as an individual callback.
 The callback will be called for MIDI events even if device output is disabled (.A = 0).